tinbuilding/serverless-aws-apigateway-documentation/README.md

 ```

 See the Serverless documentation for more information on [resource naming](https://serverless.com/framework/docs/providers/aws/guide/resources/), and the AWS documentation for more information on [request parameters](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-apitgateway-method-integration.html#cfn-apigateway-method-integration-requestparameters).

+### Importing models from others stacks

+Adding the import section to the documentation event we are able to import from others stacks, for example:

+            requestModels:
+              "application/json":
+                import: "ExampleRequestModelName"

+NOTE: Working with requestModels and respondeModels as well.
+      The same name that we can see in the model section on aws api gateway

 ### Download documentation from AWS API Gateway